 “Approximately 3 million suffer needlessly, undiagnosed

-with this condition - most never realizing
+with this condition - most never realizing that a change

 in diet could change their life ”, said Alice Bast,